SKYY vodka: Manufacturing

 Production and bottling of the product was initially outsourced to Frank-Lin Distillers Products in San Jose, California.
 Bulk ethanol was delivered in railroad tank cars to Frank-Lin's railroad siding near the San Jose rail yards.
 The ethanol was mixed with filtered and deionized water, flavoring was added, and the product was bottled using a 42-head US Bottlers Machinery Company filling machine to ensure uniform product level.

 The ethanol was purchased from MGP Ingredients of Atchison, Kansas, a bulk ethanol producer for beverage, industrial, and fuel applications.
 MGP uses wheat as a feedstock for the process.
 The distillation plant is in Pekin, Illinois and is currently powered by natural gas, but United States Environmental Protection Agency approval has been requested to convert the plant to burn coal.

 After the acquisition of the brand by Gruppo Campari, production was moved to Campari facilities.

 Awards

 The unflavored SKYY won silver medals at the San Francisco World Spirits Competition.

+Donations

+In 2025, SKYY — previously a platinum sponsor of New York City's Heritage of Pride annual Pride Week — scaled back its commitment.